 An Employee Benefit Trust ("EBT") has been established to assist the Company in funding its benefit plan obligations.
-In connection with the Savings Bank's conversion to a federal stock savings bank in 1995, the EBT borrowed \$7.9 million from the Company and used \$7,000 of cash received from the Savings Bank to purchase 2,328,750 shares of the common stock of the Company.
+In connection with the Bank's conversion to a federal stock savings bank in 1995, the EBT borrowed \$7.9 million from the Company and used \$7,000 of cash received from the Bank to purchase 2,328,750 shares of the common stock of the Company.
 The loan was repaid from the Company's discretionary contributions to the EBT and dividend payments received on common stock held by the EBT.
 During the year ended December 31, 2010, the loan was fully repaid.
 Dividend payments received subsequent to the loan being repaid are used to purchase additional shares of common stock.
 Shares purchased with the loan proceeds are held in a suspense account for contribution to specified benefit plans.
 Shares released from the suspense account are used solely for funding matching contributions under the Bank's 401(k) plan, contributions to the 401(k) plan for the DCRP, and contributions to the PSP.
-Since annual contributions are discretionary with the Company or dependent upon employee contributions, compensation payable under the EBT cannot be estimated.
-For the years ended December 31, 2014, 2013 and 2012, the Company funded \$2.7 million, \$2.3 million and \$2.1 million, respectively, of employer contributions to the 401(k), DCRP and profit sharing plans from the EBT.
+For the years ended December 31, 2015, 2014 and 2013, the Company funded \$2.8 million, \$2.7 million and \$2.3 million, respectively, of employer contributions to the 401(k), DCRP and profit sharing plans from the EBT.